kasch309/sortingAlgorithms/README.md

 # sortingAlgorithms
 a collection of sorting algorithms in any language

-Add any sorting algorithm, named as 'algorithm_name.extension' There must be sample values hardcoded.
+Add any sorting algorithm, named as 'algorithm_name.extension'.

+There must be sample values hardcoded.